campbell17/campbell17-v2/journal/draft-untitled.md

 - Our reverence for old trees is universal.
 - They watch over us.
-- They turn the wind into music.
+- They turn the wind into music (be less pretentious than this).
 - They were here when we were born and they'll still be here when we die.
 - Staring up into the canopy of a hundred foot tree is akin to star-gazing.
 - Little else has the power to so effectively separate ourselves from our hectic lives and inspire awe, humility, and gratitude.